 Where on the body do people usually get melanoma?

 Melanoma can occur anywhere on the skin.
 When it's on the skin, it's called cutaneous melanoma.

 Men usually get it on the front or back part of the body between the shoulders and the hips, called the trunk.
 They may also get it on their head or neck.

 Women most commonly get melanoma on their legs.

-Sometimes, melanoma may occur on areas that are rarely exposed to sunlight, such as the soles of the feet, mouth, or sinuses.
+Melanomas also tend to appear in areas that get a lot of sun exposure, such as the head and neck.
+But sometimes melanoma may occur on areas that are rarely exposed to sunlight, such as the soles of the feet, mouth, or sinuses.
 Another unusual place for melanoma is under the nail beds of fingers and toes.
 Less often, melanoma can occur in the genital area, in the eyes, or other organs.